Yoga exercises for beginners & advanced practitioners

 Practicing yoga at home requires little more than the desire to exercise regularly and find some time for yourself.
 A quiet and peaceful space is essential to fully concentrate on the exercises and promote inner peace.
 Ideally, this space should be free from distractions and well ventilated to create a pleasant atmosphere.

 The most important piece of equipment is a suitable yoga mat.
 If you want to try out chair yoga exercises, you will of course also need a suitable, stable chair.
-Ideally, this should not have wheels or armrests to prevent injuries and ensure you have as much freedom of movement as possible.
+Ideally, this should not have castors or armrests to prevent injuries and ensure you have as much freedom of movement as possible.

 Last but not least, it can be helpful to use a calm playlist or a guided yoga app to have a structured sequence of yoga exercises and get the motivation you need.
 There are numerous yoga apps and online platforms that offer classes for all levels of experience, from beginners to advanced practitioners.
 Also remember to take enough time for breathing exercises and meditation before and after the session to fully round off the practice.